Get Rid of Fear of Changing Wellnes Vendors

 Be vigilant in negotiating your agreements and refuse to lock yourself into multi-year agreements that put the vendor in a position of control, taking it away from you.
 You should proceed with an initial one-year agreement that includes renewal options to continue the relationship.
 Entering into multi-year agreements all but guarantee that your vendors will continually promise to “do better tomorrow…something new is just around the corner to improve your experience.”
 Sure, the vendor will tell you that single-year agreements aren’t their policy.
 Well, you can reply that it isn’t your policy to comply with their policy.
 Believe, there are other, more competent vendors out there that don’t have to hide behind a multi-year agreement to cover their poor service and technical failures.
 Additionally, you should require a vendor who is competent in conduct Impact Analyses, which review your current program and processes for performance gaps, reflect suggested solutions for improvement, and sets a course of action for moving forward.
 Without this success map, the only thing guaranteed is that you are taking stabs in the dark and will most likely not achieve your goals.

-There are very capable health and wellness providers in the space, with far more experience, and that won’t embarrass or frustrate you and your members on a daily basis.
+There are very capable company health and wellness programs providers in the space, with far more experience, and that won’t embarrass or frustrate you and your members on a daily basis.
 Do your homework, stand your ground, and don’t tolerate mediocrity or incompetence.